 Many of these cases end up with settlements, once an employer has gauged their chances.
 They’ll often make an offer to avoid trial and public relations damage.
 It’s up to you to decide if such a settlement is appropriate, or whether to go to trial.
 Part of accepting a settlement is agreeing to no longer pursue the lawsuit after it’s settled.

 Workers Comp Retribution

-Employers will sometimes seek retribution against a workers who’s filed workers comp.
-Florida workers compensation rules strictly forbid this.
+Employers will sometimes seek retribution against a worker who’s filed workers comp.
+Florida worker’s compensation rules strictly forbid this.
 You cannot be harassed, threatened, have your hours or pay cut, or be fired in retribution for your filing a workers comp claim.

 Many years ago, you could select a doctor to provide a second opinion on an injury.
 Today, it’s the insurance carrier who selects a doctor to provide a second opinion.
 Needless to say, this has the possibility of limiting the legal benefit of a second opinion.

-Florida workers compensation rules limit the amount of attorneys’ fees that can be collected in relation to workers comp claims.
-Some law firms won’t deal with workers comp law any more because of this.
-It can make finding good workers compensation lawyers in Florida more difficult – but they’re still out there.
+Florida worker’s compensation rules limit the number of attorneys’ fees that can be collected in relation to workers’ comp claims.
+Some law firms won’t deal with workers comp law anymore because of this.
+It can make finding good workers’ compensation lawyers in Florida more difficult – but they’re still out there.

 Rely on a lawyer who will fight for your claim, help you handle the insurance companies, and investigate any additional factors that may have contributed to your injury.
 It’s important for you to have all the evidence available toward reinforcing your claim and securing any other compensation that you are due.

-Need help with you Florida workers compensation claim?
+Need help with your Florida worker’s compensation claim?
 Contact the LaBovick Law Group today.